sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 3: Draw the Base Map

 The _Silver Comet_ and _The Southerner_ traveled between New York and Birmingham (and, in the case of The Southerner, all the way to New Orleans).
-But the region that's relevant for our visualization lies between Washington, <span class="smcp">DC</span> and Atlanta, <span class="smcp">GA</span>, because that's the only region where the train routes differed--for the rest of their journeys the routes were essentially the same.
-Our map, therefore, will extend from Atlanta in the south west to Washington in the north east.
-Using a bit of trial and error we can determine the best center point and zoom level for the map.
+But the region that's relevant for our visualization lies between Washington, <span class="smcp">DC</span> and Atlanta, Georgia, because that's the only region where the train routes differed: for the rest of their journeys, the routes were essentially the same.
+Our map, therefore, will extend from Atlanta in the southwest to Washington, <span class="smcp">DC</span> in the northeast.
+Using a bit of trial and error, we can determine the best center point and zoom level for the map.
 The center point defines the latitude and longitude for the map's center, and the zoom level determines the area covered by the map on its initial display.
 When we create the map object, we give it the `id` of the containing element as well as those parameters.

 ``` {.javascript .numberLines}
 var map = L.map('map',{